-Purpose and objectives
+Article 2 Purpose and objectives

-The society has as its purpose to pursuit a continuously increasing level of excellence in the field of pediatric neurosurgery through the following actions:
+The Society has as its purpose to pursuit a continuously increasing level of excellence in the field of pediatric neurosurgery through the following actions:

 - 1. Organizing regular scientific meetings - 2.
-Training in the field of pediatric neurosurgery by means of: - (a) Regular courses and congresses (conferences) - (b) An official publication - 3.
-Active support and encouragement of scientific and clinical research in pediatric neurosurgery, pediatric neurology, pediatric neuroradiology, and pediatric neuro-opthalmology, etc. - 4.
+Training in the field of pediatric neurosurgery by means of:(a) Regular courses and congresses (conferences) - (b) An official publication - 3.
+Active support and encouragement of scientific and clinical research namely in the fields of pediatric neurosurgery, pediatric neurology, pediatric neuroradiology, and pediatric neuro-opthalmology, etc. - 4.
 Ensuring the representation of European pediatric neurosurgery worldwide. - 5.
 Advancing standards of care in Europe for children requiring pediatric neurosurgery. - 6.
 Working in collaboration with the UEMS (Union Européen des Médecines Spécialistes) and the EANS (European Association of Neurological Societies) to provide assistance in issues regarding training in pediatric neurosurgery.